The strange history of National Theatre Doña Maria II, Lisbon

 Teatro Nacional Doña Maria II has a strange history, like a lot of historical buildings in Lisbon.
 It was built on the ruins of one of the city’s finest buildings, the Palácio dos Estaus, which had burned down and which had housed the court of the Holy Inquisition.
-The liberal revolution and the end of the civil war created a climate in Portugal that was conducive to the development of arts in general and the theatre in particular.
+The liberal revolution and the end of the civil war created a climate in Portugal that was conducive to the development of arts in general and the theater in particular.

 In 1836, by order of Queen D. Maria II, Almeida Garrett (famous author and poet) was charged with creating a conservatoire for the dramatic arts.
 The site chosen for this colossal task was the finest in the city at Praça Dom Pedro IV, commemorates Portugal’s first liberal king.
 The square is usually simply referred to as Rossio (big square).